exploring self-realization, sacred personhood, and full humanity

 return to the main-page article on "Bible"

-Preview and Summary: The Nag Hammadi parchments antedate most of the writings of the New Testament canon.
+Preview and Summary: Some of the Nag Hammadi parchments antedate the writings of the New Testament canon.
 These very-early documents, however, were rejected by Big Religion for their insistence that every person has direct access to God and needs no external teacher.

 Dr. Elaine Pagels of Harvard is the best I've found in this area.
 She's produced several books that are most informative.
 Here is her brief synopsis of the subject under review: